GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 With this progressive enhancement of using the Native File System API where it's supported in place, I can open a file as before.
 The imported file is drawn right onto the canvas.
-I can make my edits and finally save them: with a real save dialog where I can choose the name and storage location of the file.
+I can make my edits and finally save them with a real save dialog box where I can choose the name and storage location of the file.
 Now the file is ready to be preserved for the eternity.